Member | Established: 1974 | Member since 1985

 SMO 3: International Standards on Auditing

 Auditing requirements are set in Law No. 148/2015.
 The law directly adopts ISA as issued by the IAASB, and requires statutory audits to be performed according to the standards.
-In addition, the law mandates the Comissão do Mercado de Valores Mobiliários (CMVM) with the overall responsibility of implementing and translating ISA.
-In turn, the OROC translated the 2015 IAASB Handbook and is in the process to translate the 2018 IAASB Handbook.
+In addition, the law provides the Comissão do Mercado de Valores Mobiliários (CMVM) with the overall responsibility of implementing and translating ISA.
+In turn, the OROC supports the CMVM with translations.
+It has translated the 2018 IAASB Handbook and is in the process of translating the 2020 IAASB Handbook.

 To support the ongoing adoption of the standards, the OROC reports that it monitors new and amended standards issued by the IAASB and it has recently translated and published the fourth edition of the ISA Guide for SMEs.

-To facilitate the implementation of the standards, the OROC indicates: (i) offers training activities on the standards, including an e-learning ISA course; (ii) develops implementation guidelines; (iii) disseminates information on updates to the standards and international developments in the area through printed materials and its website; and (iv) promotes discussion with universities to further include the updated ISA in their curricula.
+To facilitate the implementation of the standards, the OROC indicates it: (i) offers training activities on the standards, including an e-learning ISA course; (ii) develops implementation guidelines; (iii) disseminates information on updates to the standards and international developments in the area through printed materials and its website; and (iv) promotes discussion with universities to further include the latest ISA in their curricula.

 Additionally, the OROC is a member of Accountancy Europe and provides comments to IAASB exposure drafts through this regional grouping.